tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 ### `class tf.train.ExponentialMovingAverage` <a class="md-anchor" id="ExponentialMovingAverage"></a>

-Maintains moving averages of variables by employing and exponential decay.
+Maintains moving averages of variables by employing an exponential decay.

 When training a model, it is often beneficial to maintain moving averages of the trained parameters.
 Evaluations that use averaged parameters sometimes